microsoft/private-openai-with-apim-for-chargeback/README.md

 [Tiktoken](https://www.nuget.org/packages/Tiktoken/1.1.2#show-readme-container) library is used to calculate tokens when "stream" is set as "true" to stream back partial progress from GPT models.
 *If stream is set, partial message deltas will be sent, Tokens will be sent as data-only server-sent events as they become available, with the stream terminated by a data: [DONE] message.*

-#### TODOs
-1. Convert UserAssigned Managed Identity to System Assigned for APIM and Function App
-2. Add script to delete soft deleted resources
-3. Add script to create additional subscription key to apim
-4. UPDATE README.md
-    step by step flow
-    how token is calculated
-    how to create dashboard from app insights querues
-5. add sample app insight queries
- -- per subscription key
- -- summary across all subscription keys

-6. add script to create additional subscription key to apim

-#### Nice to Have
-1. Azure Deploy Button
-2. Client App